murtazamzk/React-SSR-Wp/README.md

 ## Sass

 This repo comes preconfigured to support Sass.
-As you can see, at Keen, we generally split out components to include their own Sass files - but you can structure your project however you'd like.

 ## Caching API responses on the server side